martinber/noaa-apt/docs/development.md

 - [Check required glibc version](https://www.agardner.me/golang/cgo/c/dependencies/glibc/kernel/linux/2015/12/12/c-dependencies.html),
     should be less than the version shown on the Download page.

-- Check zip archives.
-Names should be:
+- Check archives, names should be:

     - `noaa-apt-?.?.?-x86_64-linux-gnu.zip`